-School bus crashes are a lot more common that people may realize.
-In fact, according to the National Highway Transportation Safety Administration (NHTSA), there was an estimated 1,214 fatal school bus accidents between the years 2004 and 2013 – which averaged 134 fatalities per year.
-These incidents involved vehicle accidents and school busses accidentally striking children.
+School bus crashes are a lot more common than people may realize.
+In fact, according to the National Highway Transportation Safety Administration (NHTSA), there was an estimated 1,313 fatal school bus accidents between the years 2006 and 2015, which averaged 131 fatalities per year.
+These incidents involved vehicle accidents and school buses accidentally striking children.
 Unfortunately, most of these accidents could have been prevented.

 If your child is riding the bus to school, there are things you need to know as a parent to keep them safe.
-Also, it is important that you understand your rights in the event your child is injured in a school bus accident.
+Also, you must understand your rights in the event your child is injured in a school bus accident.

 You can help increase your child’s school bus safety by using a few of these tips:

-- Keeping an eye on your children at the bus stop.
 While it may not always be convenient, try to walk with your child to the bus stop several times per week to monitor their behavior.
-This way you can pinpoint any dangerous behaviors and correct them before they become issues.
+This way, you can pinpoint any dangerous behaviors and correct them before they become issues.
 Make sure your child knows what hazards to look out for and what to do around the bus.

-- Teach your children about proper safety.
 Your child should always wait until the bus has stopped and the doors have opened before approaching the bus.
-Also, your child should know not to reach for any objects near the tires or front of the bus – as the driver cannot see them if they are that close to the bus.
+Also, your child should know not to reach for any objects near the tires or in front of the bus as the driver cannot see them if they are that close to the bus.